1997 Uphaar cinema fire: HC asks police to reply to Gopal Ansal’s plea for renewal of passport | Law-Order

 Out of the six sets of documents, a cheque for Rs 50 lakh issued by Sushil Ansal to himself, and minutes of the MD's meetings, proved beyond doubt that the two brothers were handling the day-to-day affairs of the theatre at the relevant time, the charge sheet had said.

-The tampering was detected on July 20, 2002 and a departmental enquiry was initiated against Dinesh Chandra Sharma.
+The tampering was detected on July 20, 2002 and a departmental enquiry was initiated against Sharma.
 He was suspended and terminated from service on June 25, 2004.

 The fire had broken out at the Uphaar cinema during the screening of the Hindi film 'Border' on June 13, 1997, claiming 59 lives.